cvs-health/android-compose-accessibility-techniques/doc/components/RadioButtonGroups.md

 # RadioButton Groups
 Groups of `RadioButton` controls require specific construction in order to be accessible.
 Specifically, these techniques support WCAG 2 [Success Criterion 1.3.1 Info and Relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [Success Criterion 4.1.2 Name, Role, Value](https://www.w3.org/TR/WCAG21/#name-role-value).

 The first required technique is that the outer enclosing composable layout be marked with `Modifier.selectableGroup()`.
-This modifier imposes single-selection list semantics on the `RadioButton` controls within the group.
+This modifier imposes single-selection list semantics on the `RadioButton` controls within the group and adds list semantics announcements in TalkBack (e.g., "2 of 3") to each `RadioButton`.

 For example: